 Daily death counts are revised each day, with each case backdated to the actual date of death, so some areas might see their figures revised down.

-The figures also show that four in five people in West Lindsey have received two doses of a Covid-19 vaccine.
+The figures also show that three-quarters of people in West Lindsey have received a booster dose of a Covid-19 vaccine.

-The latest figures show 70,079 people had received both jabs by October 12 (Tuesday) – 81% of those aged 12 and over, based on the number of people on the National Immunisation Management Service database.
+The latest figures show 63,210 people had received a booster or third dose by March 10 (Thursday) – 73% of those aged 12 and over, based on the number of people on the National Immunisation Management Service database.

 Unlike at local level, the national rate was calculated using mid-2020 population estimates from the Office for National Statistics.